Jinglei-Lv/Tissue_Unbiased_FOD_Tractogram_Template/README.md

 This repository releases the code for the following preprint paper.
 Lv, Jinglei, Rui Zeng, Mai Phuong Ho, Arkiev D'Souza, and Fernando Calamante.
 "Building a Tissue-unbiased Brain Template of Fibre Orientation Distribution and Tractography with Multimodal Registration." bioRxiv (2022).
 Please cite this paper if you use the scrips or code.
+License: CC0 1.0 Universal.

 Instructions: